uzluisf/pear-doc/content/docs/quickstart.md

 └── misc.md
 ```

+Neither anything under `content/docs/blog/` nor the file `.ignore-me.md`
-Nothing under `content/docs/blog/` will be rendered into a HTML page.
-Only
+will be rendered into a HTML page.
+Only files directly under `content`
-files directly under `content` and files at the root of any directory under
+and files at the root of any directory under the `content` directory
-the `content` directory (e.g., `docs/example.md` and `docs/config.md`).
+(e.g., `docs/example.md` and `docs/config.md`).

 # Generation